 |Read also: How Will IoT Transform the Insurance Industry?|

-Connected Cars and the IoT: General Working Principles
+IoT in Connected Cars: General Working Principles

 Autonomous cars have roughly the same components:

-- Video cameras (forward, rear, side) — detect traffic lights and signals of other cars; read road signs; detect pedestrians, cyclists and obstacles; provide 360 degrees of visibility around the car;
+- Video cameras (forward, rear, side) — detect traffic lights and signals of other cars; read road signs; detect pedestrians, cyclists and obstacles; provide 360 degrees of visibility around the car.

-- Lidar — a rotatable radar on the roof that scans the environment up to 100 meters and creates a 3D map of the location;
+- Lidar — a rotatable radar on the roof that scans the environment up to 100 meters and creates a 3D map of the location.

-- Ultrasonic sensors — complement the vision, detecting hard and soft objects, and measuring the position of objects close to the vehicle;
+- Ultrasonic sensors — complement the vision, detecting hard and soft objects, and measuring the position of objects close to the vehicle.

-- Position sensors — may be built in the wheels to sense their movements and detect the car position on the map;
+- Position sensors — may be built in the wheels to sense their movements and detect the car position on the map.

-- GPS navigation — catches signals from satellites to provide more accurate positioning;
+- GPS navigation — catches signals from satellites to provide more accurate positioning.

 - Central computer — provides analytics of the gathered data and influences decision-making.